roman-milk/roman-milk.github.io/catching-mommy-lesb.md

  Again there was no hesitation as she leaned up and dove into my cunt.
 It was amazing how someone so dignified and self-righteous in public could simply be a submissive dyke underneath that pretentious façade.
 It was also amazing how good a cunt licker she was.
 Her tongue teased and pleased my clit like no one else ever had.
 She had my cunt on fire in seconds and licked me with such expertise I was in awe of her.
 I closed my eyes and moaned, "Yes Mommy, lick my cunt," again imagining it was not my arch-enemy's mother between my legs, but my own.

  The twisted fantasy, mixed with the aggressive pleasing of the pretty MILF had me on the brink in a few minutes.
 Grabbing her perfect hair, I pulled her into my cunt and bucked my hips up and down, literally fucking her face.
 To her credit, she continued licking, even as she struggled to breathe.
-Report_Story #2